 Prerequisite: BSC 2010C or BSC 2011C (preferred), General Chemistry course (preferred)

 This course will study the fundamental principles of Mendelian, molecular and population genetics.
 There will be supplementary laboratory demonstrations covering both historical and modern investigational techniques in general genetics.
+Fee: refer to catalog section Fees and Financial Aid.

 Business